Are you looking for the best beaches on Mahe island in the Seychelles? This guide discloses my favorites (and some popular picks). Keep reading!

 Thanks to its sheltered location and calm waters, this beach is an excellent swimming spot.
 You’ll also want to bring along some snorkeling gear, as the waters are clear and you can spot a variety of marine life here, including turtles.

-Due to Sunset Beach’s shallow waters, shaded areas, and nearby amenities, it’s the perfect option for families.
+Because of Sunset Beach’s shallow waters, shaded areas, and nearby amenities, it’s the perfect option for families looking for a beach to relax at on Mahe.

 Best Mahe Beaches: On a Map!